farhaan-mukarram/farhaan-mukarram/README.md

 # About me 👋

 Hi there!
-I'm a junior front-end engineer.
-I am passionate about creating visually pleasing and functional web applications.
+I'm a front-end engineer passionate about creating user friendly and performant web applications.
 I enjoy tackling complex problems and finding creative solutions.

 In addition to my front-end skills, I'm also interested in data science/machine learning and I often spend my spare time exploring these